motorin/tailbone/README.md

 For each parital processRoutes function created or associated view by it's name (index in object)

 Routes and partials should have unique names

+Attributes object will be passed to Inn.View constructor on processPartials

 **Accepts**